torvalds/linux/Documentation/gpu/vkms.rst

 Once you are in text only mode, you can run tests using the --device switch or IGT_DEVICE variable to specify the device filter for the driver we want to test.
-IGT_DEVICE can also be used with the run-test.sh script to run the tests for a specific driver::
+IGT_DEVICE can also be used with the run-tests.sh script to run the tests for a specific driver::

   sudo ./build/tests/<name of test> --device "sys:/sys/devices/platform/vkms"